- Religion and Philosophy

 A Christian Worldview versus A Material Worldview

-I believe it is useful to explore worldviews.
-It is not a subject brought up in churches very often because the average Christian may have a mixture of the two worldviews in their thinking.
-But there are only two worldviews that all others originate.
+Everyone has a worldview whether they realize it or not.
+After all, It is not a subject brought up in church very often.
+The average Christian may have a mixture of the two major worldviews in their thinking.
+There are only two worldviews that all others come from after all.

-This is the prevailing view that is taught to our children in public schools.
-It is this view that leads to the lawlessness that occurs on our streets, governments, and courts.
+This worldview is the prevailing view that is taught to our children in public schools.
+It is this view that leads to the lawlessness that occurs on our streets, bad decisions in governments, and bad rulings from courts.
 It produces a hopelessness that we are only here for a short time and we are gone and there is nothing else.

 Every worldview that people feel they hold derives from these two worldviews above.
 The two fundamental books of the Bible to understand these two worldviews are Genesis and Revelation.
-The four questions that derive from either of the worldviews and each of us asks is:
+The beginning and the end.
+The four questions that derive from either of the worldviews that each of us asks is:

 1. Who am I?